Parental Responsibility

 • Make-up Time – If one parent is unable to exercise time sharing with the children, under what circumstances will there be make-up time?

-• Recreational Activities & Vacations –Which parent will pay for extra-curricular activities?
+• Recreational Activities & Vacations –Which parent will pay for extracurricular activities?
 Do both parents have to consent to activities in order to reimburse the other parent for the expenses?
 What is the plan for traveling?
 How much notice is required to provide the non-traveling parent with information about the trip?
 Who will hold the children’s passports and who is responsible for paying for the children’s passports?

-At the Law Offices of Alyssa D. Honickman, we take pride in drafting our agreements and parenting plans and always place the best interests of the children at the heart of each case.
+At the Law Offices of Alyssa D. Honickman, we take pride in drafting our agreements and Parenting Plans and always place the best interests of the children at the heart of each case.

 © Copyright 2024 Honickman Law P.A.
 All rights reserved.
 Disclaimer | Privacy Policy | Community Involvement